 SECOND SUNDAY DANCE JAM Another year of jamming on movement ideas….our SECOND SUNDAY Dance Jam begins anew!
 (Note the change from first Sunday to SECOND SUNDAY!

 ROTARY FIELDHOUSE - 850 THIRD ST.

-This class will be an introduction to improvisation in dance and theatre, through techniques of action theatre, contemporary and contact dance improvisation.
+Come and explore improvisation in dance and theatre through techniques of action theatre and contemporary dance improvisation.
 Actors, dancers, improvisers or performance poets are welcome, along with people with little or no experience.
 Participants will explore ways of listening to each other, noticing more, using everything that is proposed in order to be creative and have fun together.
 They will also discover forms and categories of improvisation that helps to create interesting and meaningful improvisations.

 ABOUT THE ARTIST